-The link select line, LS, controls whether one or two serial links are used.
-The TXEN input may be used to put the SN65LVDS303 in a shutdown mode.
-The SN65LVDS303 enters an active standby mode if the input clock, PCLK, stops.
+The TXEN input can be used to put the SN65LVDS305 in a shutdown mode.
+The SN65LVDS305 enters an active standby mode if the input clock, PCLK, stops.
 This minimizes power consumption without the need for controlling an external terminal.
-The SN65LVDS303 is characterized for operation over ambient air temperatures of $-40^{\circ}$ C to $85^{\circ}$ C. All CMOS inputs offer failsafe to protect the input from damage during power up and to avoid current flow into the device inputs during power up.
-An input voltage of up to 2.165 V can be applied to all CMOS inputs while $V{DD}$ is between 0 V and 1.65 V.
+The SN65LVDS305 is characterized for operation over ambient air temperatures of -40° C to 85°C. All CMOS inputs offer failsafe to protect the input from damage during power up and to avoid current flow into the device inputs during power up.
+An input voltage of up to 2.165 V can be applied to all CMOS inputs while V{DD} is between 0 V and 1.65 V.